Harshita989/cosmoc_project/README.md

+## Problem Statement
+Students, beginners, and hackathon participants often struggle with writing, debugging, and understanding code quickly.
+Searching for solutions on the internet is time-consuming and not personalized to their specific issue.
+There is a need for an intelligent, real-time coding assistant that provides accurate, context-aware help instantly.
+---
+## Solution Summary
+AI Coding Companion is a web-based AI assistant powered by Google Gemini that provides real-time code suggestions, debugging help, and concept explanations.
+Users can chat with the AI just like a coding mentor to solve errors, learn syntax, and optimize their code.
+Built using Next.js and Gemini API, it offers a seamless and interactive experience.

 # 🚀 AI Coding Companion

 An AI-powered coding companion specifically designed for students and hackathon developers.
 Built with Next.js, TypeScript, and Monaco Editor.